Jawmo/Hope/README.md

 3. Django for ORM with web app and web login
 4. Websockets (https://github.com/Pithikos/python-websocket-server)

+To run:
+1. Create a DB
+2. Setup hope/settings to connect to it (currently setup for postgres)
-To run: python manage.py server2.py
+3. In console: python manage.py server2.py

 MIT License